Tropical Storm Chris (1982): Meteorological history

 An upper-low pressure system formed in the Gulf of Mexico on September 6, with the circulation heading westward.
 Initially, minimal development occurred, though by September 8, the system became a surface low.
 It is estimated that the surface low became a subtropical depression by 0000 UTC on the following day.
 Over the next 24 hours, the low began acquiring tropical characteristics, mainly from developing deep convection on its north and east sides.
 By early on September 10, observations from oil rigs, radars, and Air Force reconnaissance flights indicated that the subtropical system had transitioned into Tropical Depression Four.
 However, the National Hurricane Center did not operationally issue advisories until 1900 UTC on September 10, at which time Chris was already a tropical storm.

-In post-season analysis, it was indicated that Tropical Depression Five strengthened into Tropical Storm Chris at 1200 UTC on September 10.
+In post-season analysis, it was indicated that Tropical Depression Four strengthened into Tropical Storm Chris at 1200 UTC on September 10.
 Due to a large low pressure trough over the Southwestern United States, Chris immediately curved northward.
 Later that day, the National Hurricane Center noted that "even though conditions do not favor rapid strengthening...winds could approach hurricane force before the center moves inland Saturday".
 As it approached closer to the Gulf Coast of the United States, Chris curved slightly east of north.
 Shortly before 1200 UTC, Chris made landfall near Sabine Pass, Port Arthur, Texas, with winds of 65 mph (100 km/h).
 At 1200 UTC on September 11, Chris attained its peak intensity with winds of 65 mph (100 km/h) and a minimum pressure of 994 mbar.
 Chris weakened quickly, and was downgraded to a tropical depression by early on September 12 while centered over west-central Louisiana.
 The storm deteriorated further, and dissipated in Arkansas at 0000 UTC on September 13.
 The remnants were last noted over the Midwestern United States.